RamiWafik/artificial_intelligence/README.md

 ## **Templates:**

-These templates are pieces of code that are reayd to be used in the exploratory data analysis phase.
+These templates are pieces of code that are ready to be used in the exploratory data analysis phase.

 ## **MCIT AWS Machine Learning Training:**